Saaaanuj/merge-conflict-demo/Readme.md

 # Merge Conflict Demo
-This line is added in feature B.
+This line is added in something.